Nov. 16, 2012

 Further investigation at the scene determined the motorcyclist came around a curve in the road, went off the road and onto the pedestrian path.
 Police believe the motorcyclist was intoxicated and possibly speeding at the time of the crash and placed him under arrest for driving while intoxicated and criminally negligent homicide.

-The Buffalo Auto Accident Attorneys with William Mattar Law Offices believe too many people are killed and injured at the hands of drunk drivers and would like to send their deepest sympathies to the family and friends of the victims involved in this tragic accident.
+The Pedestrian Accident Attorneys with William Mattar Law Offices believe too many people are killed and injured at the hands of drunk drivers and would like to send their deepest sympathies to the family and friends of the victims involved in this tragic accident.